-Any student wishing to take a course outside of LCS for credit must gain prior written permission from the principal unless it is offered through an approved program with LCS to which the student has already been admitted (e.g. Governor's School, Early College, and STEM Academy).
+Any student wishing to take a course, either online or in-person, outside of LCS for credit must gain prior written permission from the principal unless it is offered through an approved program with LCS to which the student has already been admitted (e.g. Governor's School, Early College, and STEM Academy).
 Failure to obtain prior permission may result in the course not transferring into LCS.
 Courses should only be those found within this LCS Program of Studies.
 Any associated cost would be the responsibility of the student/family.